How to prevent phishing as a professional Amazon seller

 Receiving an Amazon phishing scam as a new seller or even an experienced POD business owner is no fun.
 It’s scary and produces a lot of anxiety.
 But it’s one of the those things where the more you know, the more you can protect yourself.
 That way, you can prevent any further escalation from taking place.

 Here’s hoping you never have to deal with an Amazon phishing scam!
 But if you do, I hope you find this post helpful.
-If you have any other tips or advice you’d like to share, please leave a comment below.
+If you have any other tips you’d like to share about how to prevent phishing, please leave a comment below.
 And if you enjoyed this post, please share it with your friends and followers.

 How to stay safe from an Amazon phishing scam